 Campus Health, with guidance from the local Health Department, conducts close contact tracing when students and post-doctoral fellows test positive for COVID-19.
 Your name and information will not be shared and remains confidential.

 Campus Health utilizes the following definition of a close contact:

-Any individual within 6 feet of an infected person for at least 15 minutes where any person was not wearing a mask starting from 2 days before symptom onset for symptomatic individuals and 2 days prior to positive specimen collection for asymptomatic individuals.
+Any individual within 6 feet of an infected person for a cumulative time of 15 minutes starting from 2 days before symptom onset for symptomatic individuals and 2 days prior to positive specimen collection for asymptomatic individuals.

-This means that individuals who maintain at least 6 feet physical separation in a classroom or congregate setting while masked will typically not be considered a close contact.
+This means that individuals who maintain at least 6 feet physical separation in a classroom or congregate setting will typically not be considered a close contact.